rikhuijzer/PlutoStaticHTML.jl/README.md

 ## Automated builds

-Next to outputting pure HTML, this package is also aimed at building multiple Pluto.jl notebooks as reliably and quickly as possible in CI.
+Next to outputting static HTML, this package is also aimed at building multiple Pluto.jl notebooks as reliably and quickly as possible in CI.
 Therefore, this package implements:

 1. Parallel evaluation of notebooks 🚀.